What should I do if my flight has been canceled or delayed? - KRDO

 By Forrest Brown, CNN

-It has been a tough few days for some air travelers here at the Christmas rush.
+It has been a tough slog for some air travelers here at the Christmas rush.

-And that’s just Monday.
-Citing the spike in Omicron variant cases, US airlines have been canceling and delaying flights since Thursday, December 23.
+And that’s just Tuesday.
+Citing the spike in Omicron variant cases, airlines have been canceling and delaying thousands of flights since Thursday, December 23.

 What if you’re one of the unlucky passengers?
 Here are some tips to help travelers navigate the system when flights are delayed or canceled: